Grilled Cheese: A Classic Comfort Food

 The great thing about making a grilled cheese sandwich is that on just about any given day, most of us have some variety of bread and cheese on hand.
-Grilled cheese recipes are easy to come by.
+Creative grilled cheese recipes are easy to come by.

 It’s hard to believe, but the great American grilled cheese originally started out as an open-faced sandwich topped with shredded American cheese.
 During the Great Depression, when pre-sliced bread and processed cheese became widely available, the combination grew more popular—but still remained open-faced.
 The second slice of bread was added in the 1960s, transforming the sandwich into the grilled delight we know today.